scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Updated French and Japanese UI translations
     -   Use LC\_CTYPE (rather than LC\_MESSAGES) to determine the
         current local encoding
-    -   If the width line were selected then FontForge would sometimes snap cursor movements to an arbitrary x-value (often the axis)
+    -   If the width line were selected then websharpstudios would sometimes snap cursor movements to an arbitrary x-value (often the axis)
     -   KANOU provided a patch which fixes some remove overlap problems.
     -   I had broken the generation of pure bitmap sfnts from scripts